An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Preliminaries

 In this work, we limit the C-space to a discrete set, where each DOF is constrained to finite values.
 This discretized C-space will be called the C-space bitmap $\C{CB}$.
-Thus, for a C-space of dimension $n$ ($n$ DOFs), we obtain an $N^1\times N^2\times \ldots \times N^n$ C-space bitmap $\C{CB}$, where $N^i$ is the resolution of the $i$-th DOF.
+Thus, for a C-space of dimension $n$ (corresponding to $n$ DOF), we obtain an $N_1 \times N_2 \times \ldots \times N_n$ C-space bitmap, denoted by $\C{CB}$, where $N_i$ represents the number of discrete divisions along the $i$-th DOF (or dimension) of the C-space.
+In other words, $\C{CB}$ is a grid cell represented as a multidimensional array of size $N_1 \times N_2 \times \ldots \times N_n$, and the resolution along the $i$-th dimension is given by $(\overline{q}_i - \underline{q}_i)/N_i$, where $\underline{q}_i$ and $\overline{q}_i$ denote the lower and upper joint limits, respectively.
 Each cell of the $n$-dimensional $\C{CB}$ corresponds either to the C-free (denoted by 1) or the C-obstacle (denoted by 0)

 As argued above, any configuration $q \in \C{C}$ of $\C{R}$ can be mapped to the subset of $\C{W}$ occupied by $\C{R}$, that is, $\C{R}(q)$.
-Therefore, $\C{CB}$ may be constructed by iterating over all possible $n$-tuples $q = (q^1,\ldots,q^n)$ belonging to the $N^1\times N^2\times \ldots \times N^n$ binary array such that $\C{CB}(q) = 1$ when $\C{R}(q)$ does not collide with any obstacle and $\C{CB}(q) = 0$, when $\C{R}(q)$ collides with at least one obstacle.
+Therefore, $\C{CB}$ may be constructed by iterating over all possible $n$-tuples $q = (q_1,\ldots,q_n)$ belonging to the $N_1\times N_2\times \ldots \times N_n$ binary array such that $\C{CB}(q) = 1$ when $\C{R}(q)$ does not collide with any obstacle and $\C{CB}(q) = 0$, when $\C{R}(q)$ collides with at least one obstacle.
 Checking for collision with obstacles for all configurations is computationally expensive, especially when dealing with higher resolutions and dimensions of configuration spaces.
-For the 4-DOF robot depicted in Fig.~\ref{fig:4dof}, generating the complete $\C{CB}$ with a resolution of $36\times 36\times 36\times 36$ required approximately 58 minutes\footnote{To check for collisions with obsatcles, both the robot and obstacle polygons are subdivided into triangles, and a triangle intersection algorithm~\cite{mccoid2022TMS} is used.
+For the 4-DOF robot depicted in Fig.~\ref{fig:4dof}, generating the complete $\C{CB}$ with a resolution of $36\times 36\times 36\times 36$ required approximately 58 minutes\footnote{To check for collisions with obstacles, both the robot and obstacle polygons are subdivided into triangles, and a triangle intersection algorithm~\cite{mccoid2022TMS} is used.
 Computation performed on an Intel{ \textregistered} Core i7-10510U CPU$@$1.80GHz$\times$8 with 16GB RAM under Ubuntu 18.04 LTS.}.
 While methods for efficiently computing discrete C-space exist~\cite{kavraki1995TRO, curto1997CIRA}, they tend to become prohibitively expensive as the dimension of the C-space increases.